-I am a community ecologist with particular interests in processes that occur at the edges of ecosystems, especially if they involve arthropods.
-My dissertation research was focused on the connectivity of lakes and land via aquatic insects, but most of my current research projects are focused on agroecosystems.
-I have a strong background in education, and I am also one of the first class of Science Policy Fellows with the Entomological Society of America, allowing me to serve as a science advocate for researchers and the society.
+I am, by training, a community ecologist with particular interests in processes that occur at the edges of ecosystems, especially if they involve arthropods.
+My dissertation research was focused on the connectivity of lakes and land via aquatic insects, but most of my historical research projects are focused on agroecosystems.
+I am no longer engaged in active research, but provide environmental science-based client services.

-A postdoc in James Harwood’s lab at the University of Kentucky in Lexington, I live in the “Horse Capital of the World.”
-Previously, I called Fargo, North Dakota home where I was a postdoc with Jason Harmon and Deirdre Prishmann-Voldseth at NDSU, and before that I finished my PhD in 2013 at the University of Wisconsin-Madison in the Gratton Lab.
+Now living in the District of Columbia, prior to my move I was most recently a postdoc in the Entomology Department at the University of Kentucky in the “Horse Capital of the World”, Lexington, Kentucky.
+Before that, I called Fargo, North Dakota home where I was a postdoc with Jason Harmon and Deirdre Prishmann-Voldseth at NDSU, and waayy back in 2013 I finished my PhD in 2013 at the University of Wisconsin-Madison in the Gratton Lab.

 When I am not in the field, lab, or office I seem to spend a lot of time visiting friends and family in the Midwest and beyond.
 I have pet interests in (military) history, transportation technology, and the trajectory of industrial society.